DaleMarkie/ModixGamePanel/README.md

 🐞 Bugs & Support

 - 🧾 Report issues or request features on GitHub (Issues tab)
-- 💬 For help or discussion, use the GitHub Discussions tab or post directly here
+- 💬 For help or discussion

 ⚡ Quick Start (Linux / ChromeOS / Debian)